gnolang/genesis/CONSTITUTION.md

 ### Section 4: Updates to gno.land

 All updates to gno.land must be proposed as distinct, independent components.
 Each component must be discussed and voted on separately to ensure thorough deliberation and transparency.
 Proposals shall not bundle different changes into a single submission.
 Each proposal must address a single, clearly defined update or change.
-The only exception is made to regular code maintenance and bug fixes, and critical security updates.
+The only exception is changes made for regular code maintenance and bug fixes, and critical security updates.

 Adequate time must be provided between the consideration of each proposal to allow for comprehensive review and community input.
 The minimum duration for discussion and voting on each proposal shall be two weeks.